-If there’s one skincare issue that we’re determined to combat, it’s acne, and the key to treating something efficiently is to fully understand the problem first.
-So when we decided to tackle cystic acne, we turned to New York’s skincare queen and surgical dermatologist, Dr. Doris Day, for all the info.
+If there’s one skincare issue that we’re determined to address, it’s acne, and the key to treating something efficiently is to fully understand the problem first.
+So when we decided to study cystic acne, we turned to New York’s skincare queen and surgical dermatologist, Dr. Doris Day, for all the info.
 Not only has she written a book about acne but she’s our most trusted advisor when it comes to understanding what cystic acne really is and how we should deal with it whenever we break out.

 What Causes Cystic Acne?

 “Cystic acne is an infection that goes deep into your skin and occurs when a pore becomes blocked; either with dead skin cells or other trapped bacteria.
 The pore then becomes inflamed, red, and is often pretty painful!
 The bump is normally full of pus and can burst; if this does happen it can spread the infection, leading to more breakouts,” Dr. day told us.

 Cystic acne: “What differentiates a pimple from a cyst is that a cyst has a true lining.
 We can shrink cysts but they’re still there and can regrow.”

 Pimples: A pimple is a condition where there’s inflammation is at the base of the pore.
 There’s usually a bacteria (called p.acnes) that lives there and grows under the condition of low or no oxygen, which can happen when the pore closes.
 The skin cells lining the pore can also pile up and that makes whiteheads and blackheads.”